ludwit/sphinx-prototype/readme.md

 |* * 1|* * * 0|h e l l o|
 +-+-+-+-+-+-+-+-+-+-+-+-+
 ```
 The instance pseudo randomly selects three different addresses from the network excluding the destination and origin address.
-The addresses are used to complete *SURB* and represent the three hops the reply will take before arriving back to the origin.
+The addresses are used to complete the *SURB* and represent the three hops the reply will take before arriving back to the origin.
 ```
 0                   1
 0 1 2 3 4 5 6 7 8 9 0 1